khuang1024/top-one-mturk-lib/README.md

-This is a library exclusivly for Amazon Mechanical Turk.
+This is a library exclusively for Amazon Mechanical Turk.
 This library implements two algorithms which are tree-like and bubble-like respectively.

 Sometimes, MTurk requesters have a big task which needs to be divided into